USDX (USDX) Reaches Market Capitalization of $632,827.72

 USDX Coin Trading

-It is usually not currently possible to buy alternative cryptocurrencies such as USDX directly using US dollars.
-Investors seeking to trade USDX should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, Changelly or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy USDX using one of the aforementioned exchanges.
+It is usually not presently possible to purchase alternative cryptocurrencies such as USDX directly using U.S. dollars.
+Investors seeking to acquire USDX should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, GDAX or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase USDX using one of the exchanges listed above.

 Receive News & Updates for USDX Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for USDX and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.